Umdat ul-Umara

 Ghulam Husain Ali Khan (8 January 1748 – 15 July 1801) aka Ghulam Hussainy or Umdat ul-Umra, was the Nawab of the Carnatic state in the Mughal Empire from 1795 to 1801.

 He was actually named by his grandfather, Anwaruddin Khan, as "Abdul Wali".
 But he was subsequently renamed as "Umdat ul-Umara", after the name of the court of the Mughal Emperor Shah Alam II.

 Early life

 Umdat ul-Umara was the son of Muhammad Ali Khan Walahjah, a stern ally of the British East India Company.

 He was appointed Naib Subah of Nattharnagar (1759–1760), and Subah of Arcot (1760), and raised to the title of Umdat ul-Umara by Emperor Shah Alam II, through the intercession of Robert Clive, 12 August 1765.

 Reign

-Umdat ul-Umara succeeded on the death of his father 13th and installed on the musnaid 16 October 1795.
+Umdat ul-Umara succeeded on the death of his father on 13 October 1795 and installed on the musnaid 16 October 1795.
 He ruled from 1795 to 1801.
 During his reign, the British East India Company demanded pieces of land as gifts.